-Children make wonderful subjects for portraits, Despite the difficulty they present owing to their age and inability to sit still for any reasonable length of time.
+Children make wonderful subjects for portraits despite the difficulty the young ones normally present owing to their inability to hold a pose for any reasonable length of time.
 All portrait artists resolve this problem in various ways.
-I normally spend some time to begin with in chatting and getting to know the children and hopefully to make them feel comfortable and relaxed with me.
+I normally spend some time to begin with in chatting and getting to know the children which helps then to feel relaxed and comfortable with me.

 “Just a few lines to let you know my husband was speechless when he say the portrait of Ben.
 His reaction was a gift to us all.
 Thank-you so much”

 I usually begin by making a pastel sketch of the sitter no matter what medium is finally used to paint the portrait.
 This will have been discussed beforehand with whoever has commissioned the portrait.
 Many like my pastel portraits and so I will continue with that unless oil or water colour are preferred.